dmauser/azure-gateway-lb/README.md

 As part of the lab provisioning, two environments will be created.
 One is the consumer, with a simple web application exposed over an external (public) load balancer, and another for the provider using an NVA, who will be responsible for the traffic inspection.

-GLB will be using a pair of OPNsenses (open-source Firewall) as its backend, and we will explore some basic filtering capabilities initially and other advanced capabilities like IDS.
+GLB will be using a pair of open-source OPNsense NVAs as its backend, and we will explore some basic filtering capabilities initially and other advanced capabilities like IDS.

 **Note:** for more information on OPNsense provisioning in Azure, check a dedicated repo with some other deployments: [OPNSense in Azure using bootstrap](https://github.com/dmauser/opnazure)